Analyzing CPU Usage in Your App

 With Energy Diagnostics Logging on, your iOS device records energy-related data unobtrusively while the device is used.
 Because logging is efficient, you can log all day.
 Logging continues while the iOS device is in sleep mode, but if the device battery runs dry or the iOS Device is powered off, the log data is lost.

-The Developer Setting appears only after the device is provisioned for development.
+A Developer setting appears in the Settings app only after your device is provisioned for development.
 The setting disappears after the device has been rebooted.
 Restore the setting by connecting the device to Xcode or Instruments.

 After sufficient energy usage events have been logged, you can analyze them by importing the log data from the phone to the Xcode Instruments Energy Diagnostics template.
 Look for areas of high energy usage and see whether you can reduce energy usage in these areas.

-Turn on developer logging in the iOS device where you want to capture data.
+Go into Settings > Developer and enable developer logging on the iOS device where you want to capture data.

 Exercise your app like a user would.